BradleyCodeU/bradleycodeu.github.io/_apcsa/ch2usingobjects/ch2substring.md

     * @param String inputWord
     * @return int index of the first vowel
     */

-    // Define a static function named findFirstVowel() that requires String parameter inputWord and returns an int
+    public static int findFirstVowel(String inputWord){
-    // - create a string named vowels that is "aeiouy"
+        // create a string named vowels that is "aeiouy" ???
-    // - create a counter starts at 0
+        // create a counter starts at 0
+        ???
-    // - while the counter is less than the length of inputWord
+        // while the counter is less than the length of inputWord while(counter < ???) {
-    //     - get a single letter using inputWord substring from counter to counter+1
+            // get a singleLetter using inputWord substring from counter to counter+1 String singleLetter = ???
-    //     - if vowels index of single letter equals -1
+            // if vowels index of singleLetter equals -1 if (??? == -1) {
-    //         - add one to counter so we check the next letter in the string
+                // add one to counter so we check the next letter in the string ???
-    //     - else
+            }
+            else{
-    //         - return counter // done! here is the index of the first vowel
+                // done! here is the index of the first vowel return counter;
+            }
+        }
-    // - return 0 // didn't find a vowel
+        // didn't find a vowel
+        return 0;
+    }

+    public static void main(String[] args)
+    {
+        System.out.println("SUBSTRING PROJECT");
+    }
 }
 ```